-- 1. We obtained an understanding and evaluated the appropriateness of the accounting policies on revenue recognition. - 2.
-We obtained an understanding and evaluated the effectiveness of its internal control on revenue recognition and confirmed the occurrence of sales. - 3.
-We selected samples and tested sales transactions of the current year, and we checked the relevant internal and external vouchers and verified the shipments; we checked the sales target and the recipients of the payments and the post-receipt collections for any major abnormalities; we checked the general ledger of sales revenue for any significant debit amount; and we checked the sales returns and allowances ledger for any significant sales returns and discounts and confirmed that sales transactions did occur.
+- 1. We obtained an understanding of and evaluated the appropriateness of the accounting policies on revenue recognition. - 2.
+We obtained an understanding of and evaluated the effectiveness of the internal control on revenue recognition and confirmed the occurrence of sales. - 3.
+We selected samples and tested transactions of sales of the current year, and we checked the relevant internal and external vouchers and verified the shipments; we checked the sales target and the recipients of the payments and the post-receipt collections for any major abnormalities; we checked the general ledger of sales revenue for any significant debit amount; we checked the sales returns and allowances ledger for any significant sales returns and discounts, and we confirmed that sales transactions did occur.